nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * `REVIEW_MODE` has a total of 9 accessible commands.

 As such, we saw this as a valuable opportunity to conduct extensive testing of our application.
 We achieved this by writing unit and integration tests for our commands, parsers, and model objects.
 Through this process, we were able to maintain a coverage level of **~70%**, only slightly less than the original **~72%** coverage in AB3.
 Additionally, we increased the number of test cases from **248** in AB3 to **356** in PowerCards.

+### Achievements
+- Successfully built a simple and efficient CLI flashcard application.
+- Improved a lot from AB3 with a number of new features and a better UI.
+- Drew clear and correct different styles of diagram for DG.
+- Made a concrete OOP structure through discussions.

 ## Appendix: Planned Enhancement